top of page

 Find practical, real-life help in a safe, caring atmosphere with the support of other people with similar issues.

-The Emerge from Anger program offers quality anger management classes/groups and also domestic violence classes/groups in Santa Clarita.
-The classes/groups are certified and approved by Los Angeles County’s Probation Department’s Domestic Violence Monitoring Unit.
+The Emerge from Anger program offers quality anger management classes/groups in Santa Clarita.
+The classes/groups are approved by Los Angeles County court system.
 Both court-referred and self-referred individuals are welcome.

 ANGER MANAGEMENT CLASSES/GROUPS AVAILABLE